 The JDBC Thin driver cannot assume the existence of an Oracle client installation or the presence of the sqlnet.ora file.
 Therefore, it uses a Java approach to support Oracle Advanced Security.
-Java classes that implement Oracle Advanced Security are included in the ojdbc5.jar and ojdbc6.jar files.
-Security parameters for encryption and integrity, usually set in sqlnet.ora, are set using a Java Properties object or through system properties.
+Java classes that implement Oracle Advanced Security are included in the ojdbc6.jar and ojdbc7.jar files.
+Security parameters for encryption and integrity, usually set in the sqlnet.ora file, are set using a Java Properties object or through system properties.